Validate Binary Search Tree (BST)

 Time and space complexity analysis

-We visit each node only once and perform an O(1) operation with each node.
+We visit each node only once and perform O(1) operation with each node.
 So time Complexity = n* O(1) = O(n).
 Space complexity depends on the depth of the size of the recursion call stack, which is equal to the height of the tree.
 So space complexity = O(h).

-Critical Ideas to think about!
+Critical Ideas to think!

 • In the 4th approach using recursive inorder traversal, can we think of implementing without using the pointer by reference?